smartbch/docs/whitepaper/MoeingChainWhitepaper-en.md

 What can Moeing contribute to the Bitcoin Cash ecosystem?
 Well, it builds a new playground for testing new features: It has a short confirmation time, supports EVM and Web3 with novel optimizations to provide higher throughput, and also provides new channels for one to invite more users to join Bitcoin Cash's ecosystem.

-As Moeing chain grows more mature, the developed libraries and the learned lessons will help improve Bitcoin Cash's mainnet, too.
+As the Moeing chain grows more mature, the developed libraries and the learned lessons will help improve Bitcoin Cash's mainnet, too.

 ### Background